Bird Spirit: No particular reason. I thought itd be funny.

-Also from the series, the Big Bad affected a goofball 'Tobi' persona for no tangible reason, especially since most of Akatsuki already knew it was fake, which can only lead to the conclusion that he did it for shits and giggles.
+- Also from the series, the Big Bad affected a goofball 'Tobi' persona for no tangible reason, especially since most of Akatsuki already knew it was fake, which can only lead to the conclusion that he did it for shits and giggles.
 And this might be why he pretended to be Madara, too.

-Most of Hisoka's actions in Hunter × Hunter, if not ALL of them, are based around either finding someone strong to fight against or building someone up to become someone strong to fight against, to the point of calling a battle off if he finds out his designated adversary can no longer fight.
+- Most of Hisoka's actions in Hunter × Hunter, if not ALL of them, are based around either finding someone strong to fight against or building someone up to become someone strong to fight against, to the point of calling a battle off if he finds out his designated adversary can no longer fight.
 Hisoka behaves like this because he gets incredibly sexually aroused fighting a Worthy Opponent.

-The titular character Toriko is this, without being on the side of evil anytime, whenever there's food involved that is.
-While venturing for a rare infredient, there will most often be some Bishokuya that are after it for some overall good reason, but Toriko makes it blatantly obvious he just wants to eat it and nothing more.
+- The titular character of Toriko is this, without being on the side of evil anytime, whenever there's food involved that is.
+While venturing for a rare ingredient, there will most often be some Bishokuya that are after it for some overall good reason, but Toriko makes it blatantly obvious he just wants to eat it and nothing more.
 But there's always a villain after the ingredient to, so he ends up opening a can of whup-ass anyway because they violate his code.

-Superman's enemy the Prankster.
+- Superman's enemy the Prankster.
 Seriously, how can you not love a guy with no super powers, whose only real goal is to pull the biggest practical jokes on the largest number of people possible, and whose favorite target is the most powerful being on Earth?

-While most incarnations of The Joker are a For the EvulzMonster Clown, some versions of the character (particularly Golden/Silver Age ones) fall into this category.
-Like Joker's wild manner as portrayed in the animated show "The Batman" where he (although still wishing to either destroy Gotham or turn it into madness) will do things "...just for laughs..."
+- Whereas most incarnations of The Joker are a For the Evulz Monster Clown, some versions of the character (particularly Golden/Silver Age ones) fall into this category.
+Like Joker's wild manner as portrayed in the animated show The Batman where he (although still wishing to either destroy Gotham or turn it into madness) will do things "...just for laughs..."

 Joker: Kid, I don't just randomly kill people.
 I kill people when it's funny.
 What would conceivably be funny about killing you?

-Thanos gives this as his reason for aiding Annihilus in Annihilation; just to see what would happen if the universal balance was completely thrown off-kilter.
+- Thanos gives this as his reason for aiding Annihilus in Annihilation; just to see what would happen if the universal balance was completely thrown off-kilter.

-Loki has shades of this when he isn't doing things For the Evulz.
+- Loki has shades of this when he isn't doing things For the Evulz.
 Especially notable is the Marvel Adventures Loki who is far less malevolent and more just an omnipotent trickster.
 He even admits defeat after Captain America humiliated him and televised it to the the entire state of New York, impressed and amused that a mortal managed to pull off such an elaborate trick against the god of mischief.

-In I Put On My Robe And Wizard Hat, why exactly does Urobuchi Shirou piss off Lancer — who's trying to kill him — by forcing a download of dog porn directly into his brain?
+- In I Put On My Robe And Wizard Hat, why exactly does Urobuchi Shirou piss off Lancer — who's trying to kill him — by forcing a download of dog porn directly into his brain?